 For example, throughout the years, IBM’s reputation was that of stolid respectability: white shirts and blue ties.
 However, during the early 90’s in order to attract more creative programmers who were flocking to Silcone Valley, IBM built innovation centers in which people were encouraged to come to work in jeans, a ping pong table was provided and hours were flexible.

 Looking for Clues

 There is no sure fire way to uncover the corporate culture of a company, but you can do some research, and ask some key questions during the interview.
 A good website to check is Vault.com in which employees self-report on corporate culture.
-Don’t forget to check out your career and alumni offices and see if any alumni work at that organization who can give you the scoop.
+Don’t forget to check out Wheaton in Network to see if any alumni work at that organization who can give you the scoop.
 Finally, check out the website and read both the annual report and marketing materials for the organization.
 As Corporate Culture becomes more of a recruiting tool for companies, you will often find a blurb of what it’s like to work there on their website.

 I know you’ll be nervous during your interview, but that will be your best opportunity to check out your surroundings and see how the employees in that organization interact.
 Do you see happy people exchanging ideas or do you see task oriented people intent on getting the job done?
 As you pass by, are the work spaces uniform or do you see individual touches displayed?
 During the interview, ask questions designed to get a feel for the corporate culture.
 For example:

 - Can you tell me how corporate direction is typically communicated to the staff?

 - How open is management to new ideas and what is the best way to communicate them?

 - What is the typical career path of employees in this position?